Fiserv/universal-commerce/recipes/HostedPages.md

 Call **uComSDK.stop()** whenever you want to kill the SDK from the page.

-**Note: The javascript method should be called after the web content is loaded.
-Refer to the sample code below**
+The javascript method should be called after the web content is loaded.
+Refer to the sample code below:

 **Web Sample Code**